zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/22-sinhala-amazon.md

 He was single, that the spheters went on the road of monotonous.

 [APZ 107.8] (#apz107 .8) {#apz107 .8 .ref .apz} "How to Guest
-Is it a single, if a refracture came to the compassion?”
+Is it a single, if a refracture came to the compassion?"
 Bodhi Four Tells the people of the ways.
 Prophecy, flagship, archaic Sambojdhi, Wimingana, Exhibit is the view.
 Individuals He had found all the editors out of that body.
 All